 The tightening of the platysma is performed by pulling the lateral edge of the platysma from each side in order to tighten the central platysma muscle redundancy.
 Finally, the redundant skin in the central neck is worked laterally to be removed with skin excisions.
 The skin excisions are performed and then the skin is transposed laterally and superiorly for repair around the ear.

-Elimination of fat from the neck
+Elimination of neck fullness

 Fat removal of the neck must be customized to each patient’s needs.
 This involves marking of the patient’s neck fat position while the patient is sitting upright.
 The location of fat is most often centralized in the neck just under the neck.
 This is referred to as submental fat.
 The fat may extend down the neck and as fat as the collarbone.
 But it can also extend laterally out to the sternocleidomastoid muscles.